 The accident rate in Africa is high due to inexperienced drivers ignoring laws, road conditions, and using an unsafe vehicle.
 Roads are not well-marked, and it is quite easy to get lost, spend the extra money and enjoy the journey, the safari with us.

 Even President Museveni avoids Self-Drive – he is driven.

 In Uganda where vehicles and drivers rule and the pedestrian is seen as a nuisance, crossing the road is one of the most dangerous activities you can engage in.
 Pedestrian deaths being hit by vehicles run high.

-A pedestrian also has to be on the lookout for things such as open manhole covers since you certainly do not want to fall into one of them while on Holiday.
+A pedestrian also has to be on the lookout for things such as open utility hole covers since you certainly do not want to fall into one of them while on Holiday.

-Getting hit by a vehicle is a greater hazard, greater danger than getting malaria, HIV, Ebola, bitten by a snake or any of the things that you might imagine in your mind.
+Getting hit by a vehicle is a more significant hazard, a greater danger than getting malaria, HIV, Ebola, bitten by a snake or any of the things that you might imagine in your mind.
 The reality is that crossing the road in Africa is the most dangerous thing.

 Even if you are on a one-way road – still look on both sides before crossing.

 Being on Safari is the safest way to see Uganda; you will not be crossing the road in Kampala.